Damangir/Cascade0/README.md

  * Likelihood calculation
  * False positive removal and post processing

-There is a helper script to do these steps called `cascade_main.sh` and `cascade_post.sh`.
+There is a helper script to do these steps called `cascade-std-train.sh` and `cascade-std-normal.sh`.

-### Reporting
-There is also a reporting part which will provide a comma-separated values (CSV) file containing WML volume, WML volume per lobe, brain tissue fractions (WM, GM and CSF).
-The reporting system will also create overlays on all input sequences on NIFTI (for 3d viewing) and PNG (for use in publication).

-You can use `cascade_report.sh` and `cascade_html.sh` for reporting.

 ### Sample usage
 Suppose that for your subject you have T1-weighted and FLAIR sequence.
 Select a folder name where you want your result to be.
 For this example I'll use `/home/soheil/Project_1/Cascade/Subject_1`